young2code/TicTacToeML/README.md

 ![PlayAgainstML](Images/PlayAgainstML.PNG)

 # Train against the random AI
 If you want to train the model with the random AI, please open [TrainAgainstRandom](./TicTacToeUnity/Assets/Scenes/TrainAgainstRandom.unity) scene.
-You will notice that there are two MLAgentPlay.
+You will notice that there are two MLAgentPlay for each game.
 The first one is for training.
 The second one is the random AI implemented through `void Heuristic(float[] actionsOut)`.

 ![Agent0](Images/TrainAgainstRandom_Agent0.PNG)
 ![Agent1](Images/TrainAgainstRandom_Agent1.PNG)